 The University’s cancer research programs focus on clinical and translational excellence.
 Our current NHMRC grants highlight cancer prevention and screening, cancer genetics, and the development of new drug, cell and radiation treatments, with application in a wide number of cancers including leukaemia, melanoma, cervical, liver and breast cancer.

-The Faculty of Medicine and Health is in a unique position to tackle cancer research through our multidisciplinary network of schools, centres and facilities.
+We're in a unique position to tackle cancer research through our multidisciplinary network of schools, centres and facilities.

 Learn more about research at the Sydney Medical School.